Doctor of Strategic Leadership (D.S.L.)

 Purpose

-Students pursuing the Doctorate of Strategic Leadership (DSL) will gain knowledge and skills in the discipline of strategic leadership that can be applied in current and future leadership and teaching roles.
-The program seeks to provide an opportunity for qualified students to attain academic, professional, and practical competence in the field of leadership and to prepare them for opportunities, and corresponding additional responsibilities, beyond the master’s degree level.
-The DSL program emphasizes practical and real-world applications in both the course work and the major applied doctoral research project requirements.
+The Doctor of Strategic Leadership program seeks to provide an opportunity for qualified students to attain academic, professional, and practical competence in the field of leadership and to prepare them for opportunities, and corresponding additional responsibilities.
+The program emphasizes practical and real-world applications in both the coursework and the major applied doctoral research project requirements.
 Importantly, all subjects are explored within a biblical worldview.
-This 51-hour program is designed for individuals seeking to advance in their current career as well as those pursuing careers in leadership consulting or academia.
+The program is designed for individuals seeking to advance in their current careers as well as those pursuing careers in leadership consulting or academia.

 Program Learning Outcomes